sola-st/wasm-r3/notes/shadow_memory.md

 * When we enter a function in wasm which gets exported **AND** there is somewhere in our call history a function object which doesnt have return values, we add a `wasm_call` event to the last function object in our call history that does **not** have return values.

 The specific steps work simillar for tables.
 We need to pay attention here on the `call_indirect` instruction.\
-Again, we might have many redundant instructions in our replay binary with this strategy, but the algorithm overall should be sound for what it is intended.
+Again, we might have many redundant instructions in our replay binary with this strategy, but the algorithm overall should be sound for what it is intended. -->

-## Open questions
+## A Third Problem
-How to handle memory and table resizing?
+Wasabi does not suppot table.set instructions and the new memory./table.init/copy/fill yet.
+In order to implement our approach we need to extend Wasabi with that functionality.